Jump to a specific section:

 Lake-Sumter State College and the Nursing Program value academic, professional, and personal integrity, and will:

 - Strive to achieve and maintain the highest standards ensuring student achievement and success.

-- Seek to maintain integrity and honesty in all of our dealings with the diverse population we serve.
+- Seek to maintain integrity and honesty in all dealings with the diverse population we serve.

 - Strive to promote a respectful and trustworthy relationship between faculty, staff, students, and the community.

-- Support a learning environment built on cooperation and collaboration that is dedicated to working together toward our common goal of improving lives within our community.
-(Revised June 2013)
+- Support a learning environment built on cooperation and collaboration, working together toward a common goal of improving lives within our community.

 End of Program Student Learning Outcomes

 Upon completion of the program, the graduate will be able to: